sgoldenlab/simba/docs/Scenario1.md

 3. Once finished, click on `Generate/Save` and it will generate a new *.csv* file in */csv/targets_inserted* folder.

 ### Step 7: Train Machine Model
 This step is used for training new machine models for behavioral classifications.

->**Note:** If you import existing models, you can skip this step and go straight to **Step 8** to run machine models on new video data.
+There are a large number of parameters, called Hyperparameters, that influence Random Forest models.
+We have currated a list of Hyperparameters and made it easy to tweak, and validate, their values.
+For a more in-depth explanation, please see [sklearn.ensemble.RandomForestClassifier documentation](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) or join the discussion on our [Gitter page](https://gitter.im/SimBA-Resource/community).
+This is a lot to look at, please read this whole section before starting anything.

-#### Train single model
+#### Train model

 1. Click on `Settings` and the following window will pop up.